-You will find a large variety of publication templates on the Online Print Centre (OPC) to help you create local guiding publications.
+You will find a large variety of publication templates on the online design centre (ODC) to help you create local guiding publications.
 These include recruitment toolkits for every section, stationery items, marketing materials and fundraising toolkits.
-The OPC allows you to personalise these materials for your local needs.
+The ODC allows you to personalise these materials for your local needs.

 Like any project you undertake for guiding, creating any publication requires planning and research.
 Before committing to producing a publication, we advise you to consider the following questions.

 - What are the aims of this publication?

 - Do you have enough time to produce the publication by the required date?

 - Have you put together a working schedule?
 Establish timescales with those working on the project.